celesrenata/OneTrainer-WAN/README.md

 OneTrainer can be used in **two primary modes**: a graphical user interface (GUI) and a **command-line interface (CLI)** for finer control.

 For a technically focused quick start, see the [Quick Start Guide](docs/QuickStartGuide.md) and for a broader overview, see the [Overview documentation](docs/Overview.md).
+For video model training with WAN 2.2, see the [WAN 2.2 Training Guide](docs/WAN22Training.md).
 Otherwise visit [our wiki!](https://github.com/Nerogar/OneTrainer)

 ### GUI Mode